flutterdata/flutter_data/README.md

 All `Repository` public methods like `findAll`, `save`, `serialize`, `deserialize`, ... are available.

-Let's make the stupid adapter, that appends `zzz` to any ID:
+Let's make the "stupid adapter", that appends `zzz` to any ID:

 ```dart
 mixin StupidAdapter<T extends DataSupportMixin<T>> on Repository<T> {